apoolaZ/apoolaZ.github.io/docs/04-Schematic/schematic.md

 ## Overview

-This schematic is design of the first acuator that would roll the blinds up/down.
+This schematic is design of the first actuator that would roll the blinds up/down.
 Within the schematic, it showcases the motor being connected to the H-bridge which is linked to the PIC microcontroller.
-Furthermore, there is a connector that would link to the second acuator and the thermometer.
-The thermometer, it would tell the acuator to raise/lower the blinds dependent on the temperature of both the inside and outside of the house.
-With that, the connector on this board would tell the second acuator to adjust the blind's sliders with the second motor.
+Furthermore, there is are 2 connector that would link from the thermoresistor PCB to recieve data and the second connector being the data transfer to the second actuator.
+Additioanly, there are multiple test points to ensure that if there is any mistakes that happen, there is a way to test it and do a fix up.

 ![schematic](Team105_AMP_SS.png){style width:"350" height:"300;"}
-**Figure 1:** Electric Blind's First Acuator
+**Figure 1:** Electric Blind's First Actuator

 ## Resouces